Castor Maritime Inc. (CTRM) is an excellent investment, but the stock is overvalued/undervalued right now

 Are institutional investors increasing their holdings in CTRM shares?

 During the first quarter, Renaissance Technologies LLC subtracted a -196,247 position in CTRM.
-Jane Street Capital LLC sold an additional 8616.0 shares in the last quarter, decreasing its holdings by -8.94%, now holding 87768.0 shares worth $60033.0.
-At the end of the first quarter, Sabby Management LLC increased its CTRM holdings by 47.34% and now holds 81789.0 CTRM shares valued at $55944.0 with the added 26278.0 shares during the period.
+Sabby Management LLC purchased an additional 100.0 shares in the last quarter, increasing its holdings by 0.12%, now holding 81889.0 shares worth $56012.0.
+At the end of the first quarter, Morgan Stanley & Co.
+LLC increased its CTRM holdings by 15.85% and now holds 79688.0 CTRM shares valued at $54507.0 with the added 10900.0 shares during the period.
 CTRM shares are owned by institutional investors to the tune of 1.40% at present.

 Leave a Reply